maciejgz/rac/README.md

 - User unregisters
 - Administrator adds a car
 - Administrator removes a car from the pool of available cars
-- User rents a car - then localizations of the user and the car are updated and then user returns the car
+- User rents a car - then localizations of the user and the car are updated and then user returns the car - success story
 - User tries to rent already rented car
+- Car's healthcheck system sends a message about car failure

 ### Monitoring

 Monitoring is based on Micrometer, Prometheus and Grafana.
 Each service has a Micrometer agent that sends metrics to the Prometheus.
 Prometheus is a time series database that stores metrics.
 Grafana is a Web UI for Prometheus.
 It is possible to create dashboards in Grafana.
 All the required components are deployed in the docker containers.
 Grafana is available in the browser under http://localhost:9091/ with admin/admin credentials.